khiga8/kate-website/content/now/july2019-reflection/index.md

 However, I am more confident in my ability to learn what I _need_ to learn, communicate well with my team members, follow good coding guidelines, and manage my time to complete time-sensitive tasks.
 I attribute this new confidence in myself to the incredible support and mentorship I received from my team at work.
 I think my team and manager believed in me and gave me positive feedback when I completed a job well.
 Having people believe in you is incredibly powerful.
 I felt valued.
 Working alongside talented, smart engineers inspired and motivated me to want to “be better”.

-In addition, for the first time ever, I had a female role-model engineer figure.
-Throughout college, I did not have any female professors or TA’s in my computer science classes.
-Finally in my team, there was another female experienced engineer.
-She was incredibly smart and always seemed to have her shit together, yet a fantastic team player who others always leaned on— she served as a huge role model figure for me.
-Others on this team also served as engineers I aspired to be like.
+In addition, for the first time ever, I had a female role-model engineer figure!
+Throughout college, I did not have any female professors nor TA’s in my computer science classes.
+Yet finally in this team, I had the chance to work alongside an experienced female engineer.
+She was incredibly smart and always seemed to have her shit together, yet a team player who others always leaned on.
+She, along with the other experienced members of my team, served to be engineers I aspired to be like.

-Outside of work, I started to attend some career-related events hosted by groups such as ReactJS SF, Women4Good, and Women Who Code.
+Outside of work, I started to attend some technology and career-related events hosted by groups such as [ReactJS SF](https://www.meetup.com/ReactJS-San-Francisco/), [**Women4Good**](http://www.women4good.com/), and [**Women Who Code (WWC)**](https://www.womenwhocode.com/).
 These meet-up events turned out to be a great way to connect with others in the field, and become familiar with various topics one normally may not be exposed to.
 For example, Diversity and Inclusion was a topic that often came up at these events-- this was of natural interest to me.

 ##Post-grad Crisis
 In my first full-time software engineering role, I was extremely fortunate to receive the support I needed to grow as an engineer.
 Yet I still had feelings of uncertainty in this role.